TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

   |
 ```

-To tackel this, we define the following:
+To tackle this, we define the following:

+// define the notion of methods
+// the methods of a type T are functions which has some of its inputs :: T

 #def(sub: "Typeclasses")[
-_Typeclasses_ are a collection of types, characterizede by their common _shape_.
+_Typeclasses_ are a collection of types, characterized by the common _behaviour_. //methods
 ]

 The previous section describes how one writes functions based on the _shape_ of the objects.
-And that different types can have some aspects of their _shape_ in common.
-And @code_of_Function_Extensionality tells us that we need to be careful, that common shape might not be present in all types.
+And that different types can have some aspects of their _shape_ in common. @code_of_Function_Extensionality tells us that there are other properties shared by elements of different types, which we call their _behaviour_.
+By that we mean the functions that are defined for them.

-Typeclasses are how one expresses in haskell, what a collection of types looks like and what exactly is the common _shape_, equivalently, what functions can be defined over the entire class.
+Typeclasses are how one expresses in haskell, what a collection of types looks like, and the way to do so is by defining the common functions that work for all of them.
 Some examples are:
 - `Eq`, which is the collection of all types for which the function *`(==)`* is defined.
 - `Ord`, which is the collection of all types for which the function *`(<)`* is defined.
 - `Show`, which is the collection of all types for which there is a function that converts them to `String` using the function *`show`*.